linuxaustralia/constitution_and_policies/conflict-of-interest-policy.md

 arise) do not conflict with the obligations to Linux Australia.

-Linux Australia will manage conflicts of interest by requiring committee members to: avoid conflicts of interest where possible identify and disclose any conflicts of interest carefully manage any conflicts of interest, and follow this policy and respond to any breaches.
+Linux Australia will manage conflicts of interest by requiring committee members to:

+* avoid conflicts of interest where possible,
+* identify and disclose any conflicts of interest,
+* carefully manage any conflicts of interest, and
+* follow this policy and respond to any breaches.

 #### 5.1.
 Responsibility of the committee

-The committee is responsible for: establishing a system for identifying, disclosing and managing related party transactions and conflicts of interest across the charity monitoring compliance with this policy, and reviewing this policy on an annual basis to ensure that the policy is operating effectively.
+The committee is responsible for:

+* establishing a system for identifying, disclosing and managing, related party transactions and conflicts of interest across the organisation,
+* monitoring compliance with this policy, and
+* reviewing this policy on an annual basis to ensure that the policy is operating effectively.

-The charity must ensure that its committee members are aware of the ACNC Governance Standards, particularly Governance Standard 5, and that they disclose any actual or perceived material conflicts of interests as required by Governance Standard 5.
+The organisation must ensure that its committee members are aware of the ACNC Governance Standards, particularly Governance Standard 5, and that they disclose any actual or perceived material conflicts of interests as required by Governance Standard 5.

 #### 5.2.
 Identification and disclosure of conflicts of interest